mattermost/docs/source/install/cloud-changelog.md

  - Removed deprecated ``PermissionUseSlashCommands``.
  - Added support for attachments when importing/exporting Boards.
  - Updated Docker Base Image from Debian to Ubuntu 22.04 LTS.
- - Remove support for PostgreSQL v10.
+ - Removed support for PostgreSQL v10.
 The new minimum PostgreSQL version is now v11.
  - The Mattermost public API for Go is now available as a distinctly versioned package.
 Instead of pinning a particular commit hash, use idiomatic Go to add this package as a dependency: go get github.com/mattermost/mattermost-server/server/public.
 This relocated Go API maintains backwards compatibility with Mattermost v7.
 Furthermore, the existing Go API previously at github.com/mattermost/mattermost-server/v6/model remains forward compatible with Mattermost v8, but may not contain newer features.
 Plugins do not need to be recompiled, but developers may opt in to using the new package to simplify their build process.
 The new public package is shipping alongside Mattermost v8 as version 0.5.0 to allow for some additional code refactoring before releasing as v1 later this year.
  - Three configuration fields have been added, ``LogSettings.AdvancedLoggingJSON``, ``ExperimentalAuditSettings.AdvancedLoggingJSON``, and ``NotificationLogSettings.AdvancedLoggingJSON`` which support multi-line JSON, escaped JSON as a string, or a filename that points to a file containing JSON.
 The ``AdvancedLoggingConfig`` fields have been deprecated.